Billionaire Profile

 1960s

-Attended the University of Toronto, studied political science and economics, and contributed to the student newspaper, The Varsity.
+Attended the University of Toronto, contributed to the student newspaper, and participated in social activism, including the 1970 Abortion Caravan.

 Philanthropy & Social Impact